The Stellar decomposition: A compact representation for simplicial complexes and beyond: Evaluation of storage costs and generation times

-In terms of storage requirements, we find that the Stellar tree is always more compact than the \iastar\ data structure, requiring approximately half of the storage, nearly all of which is used for encoding boundary relation \relation{\tDim, 0} of top cells.
+In terms of storage requirements, the Stellar tree is always more compact than the \iastar\ data structure, requiring approximately half of the storage, nearly all of which is used for encoding boundary relation \relation{\tDim, 0} for the top cells (i.e., the indexed representation that they share in common).
 It is worth noting that we were unable to directly generate the \iastar\ data structure for several of our larger datasets on our 64 GB test machine.
-We generated these datasets indirectly using our Stellar tree representation (as we describe in Section~\ref{sec:iastar_gen}) and we have marked these datasets with an $\otimes$ in the charts in Figures~\ref{hist:storage_nD_norm} and \ref{hist:storage_quad_hexa_norm}.
+We generated the \iastar\ data structure on these datasets indirectly using our Stellar tree representation (see Section \ref{sec_app:stellar_build_structures} in the Appendix) and we have marked these datasets with an $\otimes$ in Figures~\ref{hist:storage_nD_norm} and~\ref{hist:storage_quad_hexa_norm}.

-Comparing the Stellar tree to the Simplex tree, we observe that the Stellar tree is significantly more compact: by an order of magnitude on the manifold and pure models, and by two orders of magnitude or more on the non-manifold models.
+When comparing the Stellar tree to the Simplex tree, we observe that the Stellar tree is significantly more compact: by an order of magnitude on manifold and pure models, and by two orders of magnitude or more on non-manifold models.
 Here too, we were unable to generate Simplex trees for several of the higher dimensional models on our test machine.
 For these datasets (marked with $\odot$ in Figure~\ref{hist:storage_nD_norm}), we estimated the storage requirements based on the number of simplices of each dimension in the model.
 On two of these datasets, \datasetName{prob 40D} and \datasetName{lucy 34D}, we were unable to extract all simplices in all dimensions (even indirectly, see Section~\ref{sec:implicit_cell_extraction}), and thus, the storage shown in Figure~\ref{hist:storage_nD_norm} is a lower bound of the real storage requirements.
+In contrast, we had no difficulty generating Stellar Trees for any of our test datasets.

 \NOTA{ \felleComment{(for \textbf{Kenny}): added a sentence here for enforcing that on two dataset the Simplex tree storage requirements are partial, but the trend is still confirmed} }

 For our dimension-dependent comparisons on manifold simplicial complexes, we also considered the \emph{Corner Table} ($CoT$)~\cite{Rossignac20013D} and the \emph{Sorted Opposite Table} ($SOT$)~\cite{Gurung2009SOT} data structures, both defined only for manifold triangle and tetrahedral complexes.
 The $CoT$ data structure is similar to the IA data structure and explicitly encodes boundary relation $\relation{\cDim,0}(\simplex)$ and adjacency relation $\relation{\cDim,\cDim}(\simplex)$ of each top \cDim-simplex \simplex.
 The $SOT$ extends the $CoT$ by implicitly encoding boundary relation $\relation{\cDim,0}(\simplex)$.
 It only explicitly encodes adjacency relation $\relation{\cDim,\cDim}(\simplex)$.